 About the Practice

 At Blackwell Dentistry, Drs.
 Aaron Neale and Stephanie Healy provide family-friendly dentistry with a strong sense of hometown values.
 They offer a variety of preventive care, including fluoride treatments, dental sealants, and oral cancer screenings; they also provide same-day emergency dental services.
-To schedule an appointment, visit their website or call (580) 262-8420.
+To schedule an appointment, visit their dentist in Blackwell or call (580) 262-8420.